 Year Of CallYear of call: 1986

-Leading Junior in the Legal 500 for the last two years
+Leading Junior in the Legal 500 for the last three years

 Legally Qualified Chair for Police Misconduct hearings in the North East and Yorkshire and Humberside Region.
 Simon has chaired hearings for North Yorkshire Police, Humberside Police, South Yorkshire Police, Greater Manchester Police, Cleveland Police and the British Transport Police.